CLIUtils/CLI11/README.md

 If an `App` (main or subcommand) has been parsed on the command line, `->parsed` will be true (or convert directly to bool).
 All `App`s have a `get_subcommands()` method, which returns a list of pointers to the subcommands passed on the command line.
 A `got_subcommand(App_or_name)` method is also provided that will check to see if an `App` pointer or a string name was collected on the command line.

 For many cases, however, using an app's callback may be easier.
-Every app executes a callback function after it parses; just use a lambda function (with capture to get parsed values) to `.set_callback`.
+Every app executes a callback function after it parses; just use a lambda function (with capture to get parsed values) to `.callback`.
 If you throw `CLI::Success` or `CLI::RuntimeError(return_value)`, you can even exit the program through the callback.
 The main `App` has a callback slot, as well, but it is generally not as useful.
 You are allowed to throw `CLI::Success` in the callbacks.
 Multiple subcommands are allowed, to allow [`Click`][Click] like series of commands (order is preserved).